-In order to be eligible to teach Technology, Engineering, and Design Education on a Lateral Entry license and be eligible for NC TEACH, you will need:
+In order to be eligible to teach Technology, Engineering, and Design Education on a Residency License and be eligible for NC TEACH, you will need:

 - A Bachelor’s degree from a regionally accredited college or university with at least a 2.75 minimum GPA